SwedbankPay/developer.swedbankpay.com/_includes/instrument-mode.md

 Swedbank Pay provides a script to do this check, with the URL https://ecom.<environment>.payex.com/<integration>/core/integration.
 Environments available for you are `externalintegration` and `production`, and you can switch integration between `checkout` and `paymentmenu`.
-Follow the links for [test environment][test-env] and [production environment][prod-env] **Checkout** scripts.
+Follow these links for [test environment][test-env] and [production environment][prod-env] **Checkout** scripts.